 The box referred to here is one defined by the passing of an era and sealed as tightly as events of the past century.
-This is a box which contains the invaluable antiquities that made classic cinematography into what it stands for: a legacy of exceptional masterworks in the cinematic industry.
+This is a box that contains the invaluable antiquities that made classic cinematography into what it stands for: a legacy of exceptional masterworks in the cinematic industry.

-The contemporary film industry been marked by a wave of digital modernism that has swept away relics of the past which offered audiences refuge from graphic stunts and extravagant shots crowding the big screen.
+The contemporary film industry has been marked by a wave of digital modernism that has swept away relics of the past which offered audiences refuge from graphic stunts and extravagant shots crowding the big screen.
 What thinking inside the box allows cinematographers today to do is offer the viewers something different from just superheroes displaying extraordinary stunts and visuals saturated with CGI technology.

 The Three Musketeers

-While technology, graphics, digital, shooting are terms that have aesthetic-averse connotations attached to them, there are directors who are striving to bridge the gap between the polar ends of the industry.
+While technology, graphics, digital, and shooting are terms that have aesthetic-averse connotations attached to them, there are directors who are striving to bridge the gap between the polar ends of the industry.
 In order to literally make ends meet revolutionaries like Christopher Nolan, Steven Soderbergh, and Wes Anderson are producing films that do not have to pick between budget and quality.

 Without hopping on the bandwagon of producing what Tarantino calls “television in public,” they have anchored a place for themselves and earned appreciation for their work.
-They are living examples of how plot, direction and cinematography don’t need to be compromised in the name of digital filmmaking.
+They are living examples of how plot, direction, and cinematography don’t need to be compromised in the name of digital filmmaking.

 What Changed For Them

-Even though each director has a unique style and taste in cinema, a streak found aligning between all three is there tendency to revert back to what was once known as classics of the golden era.
+Even though each director has a unique style and taste in cinema, a streak found aligning between all three is their tendency to revert back to what was once known as classics of the golden era.